-The TMC22xx provides the option to eliminate external sense resistors.
+The TMC2209 provides the option to eliminate external sense resistors.
 In this mode the external sense resistors become omitted (shorted) and the internal on-resistance of the power MOSFETs is used for current measurement (see chapter 3.2).
 As MOSFETs are both, temperature dependent and subject to production stray, a tiny external resistor connected from +5VOUT to VREF provides a precise absolute current reference.
 This resistor converts the 5V voltage into a reference current.
 Be sure to directly attach BRA and BRB pins to GND in this mode near the IC package.
 The mode is enabled by setting internal Rsense in GCONF (OTP option).

-COMPARING INTERNAL SENSE RESISTORS VS. SENSE RESISTORS Item Internal Sense Resistors External Sense Resistors Ease of use Need to set OTP parameter first (+) Default Cost (+) Save cost for sense resistors Current precision Slightly reduced (+) Good Current Range 200mA RMS to 1.2A RMS 50mA to 1.4A RMS Recommended Recommended StealthChop, StealthChop or SpreadCycle chopper SpreadCycle shows slightly reduced performance at >1A
+COMPARING INTERNAL SENSE RESISTORS VS. SENSE RESISTORS

+Item m Internal Sense Resistors External Sense Resist

+Ease of use Need to set OTP parameter (+) Default

+before motor enable

+Cost (+) Save cost for sense resistors

+Current precision Slightly reduced (+) Good

+Current Range 200mA RMS to 1.4A RMS 50mA to 2A RMS

+Recommended

+Recommended StealthChop or SpreadCycle StealthChop or SpreadCycle

+chopper SpreadCycle shows slightly more

+distortion at >1.4A RMS